dicaso/apetype/README.md

+Renaming project to apetype
+in future may split the project and put config part under argetype or arguetype

 # argetype

 The argetype python package unites the builtin modules `argparse` and `typing`.
 Central is the ConfigBase class, which user classes can inherit from, to define their configurations.
 This is similar to configurations in the `luigi` package but with a much cleaner interface.
 Build upon the config class is a task class, in analogy to `luigi`.